 AIGTG determines counterparty credit quality by reference to ratings from independent rating agencies or internal analysis.
-At December 31, 1998 and December 31, 1997, the counterparty credit quality and counterparty breakdown by industry with respect to the net replacement value of AIGTG's derivatives portfolio was as follows:
+At December 31, 1998 and December 31, 1997, the counterparty credit quality and counterparty breakdown by industry with respect

+12. COMMITMENTS AND CONTINGENT LIABILITIES (continued) to the net replacement value of AIGTG's derivatives portfolio was as follows: